Skip to Main Content

 2. Rising Operational Costs

-The operational costs in the trucking industry have continued to rise, though some cost centers have seen an easing this year.
-The American Transportation Research Institute (ATRI), in their 2024 trucking cost breakdown, reported that trucking costs reached new heights in 2023, with the marginal cost of trucking hitting $2.270 per mile.
+The operational costs in the trucking industry have continued to rise, though some cost centers have seen an easing in 2024.
+The American Transportation Research Institute (ATRI), in their 2025 trucking cost breakdown, reported that trucking costs reached new heights in 2023, with the marginal cost of trucking hitting $2.270 per mile.
 “Carrier fuel and tire expenses were trending downward in Q1 2024 as were used Class 8 truck prices,” according to the report.
 “The repair and maintenance trends observed in 2023 persisted in early 2024 and point toward another year of only moderate increases in that cost center.”
+This year, economic pressure remain high, though costs constinue to ease incriminetally.

 The Solution: Cost Control

-As operational costs fluctuate, fleets should focus on cost control, especially in the larger cost centers like fuel and maintenance.
+As truck fleet operating costs fluctuate, fleets should focus on cost control, especially in the larger cost centers like fuel and maintenance.
 Leveraging trucking fleet software can help fleets implement fuel-efficient practices and optimize fleet-wide efficiency.
 The ability to collect robust data enables fleets to determine high-cost vs. value assets, ensures high inspection and maintenance compliance rates and can significantly reduce unnecessary downtime.

 2025 Trucking Industry Forecast